 Council staff were asked to produce a report on the proposal, to help Councillors in their decision making, by mid to late October.

 Greenspace Unit manager Michael Aitken said the Council would engage in full consultation with the community if it decided to take the proposal further.

 Work on developing a co-ordinated plan for the Scarborough to Moncks Bay coastline was initiated by the Hagley/Ferrymead Community Board early last year.
 Since then community groups have been invited to submit ideas on what should be considered in the plan and a visitors’ survey has been conducted at Sumner Beach.

 Suggestions to improve the area have included a coastal walkway/cycleway, improving access to the water, increasing safety, celebrating the area’s heritage, recreational use of Peacock’s Gallop, an offshore reef at Scarborough, more sand at Scarborough beach, an improved promenade and a better link to Whitewash Head.

-There will be plenty of opportunities for the public to have their say before any final decisions are made, Mr Aitken said.
+There will be plenty of opportunities for the public to have their say before any final decisions are made.

 Top of Page ~ Media Release index